greeshma91/My_projects-/README.md

 # My_projects-

-Trying to work on data science projects of different domains.
+Working on data science projects of different domains to learn & sharpen my skills.